People's Alliance for Reform

-The People's Alliance for Reform (PAR) is a political alliance in Singapore comprising two parties, Peoples Voice (PV) and the Democratic Progressive Party (DPP).
+The People's Alliance for Reform (PAR) is a political alliance in Singapore comprising two extra-parliamentary parties, Peoples Voice (PV) and the Democratic Progressive Party (DPP).
 It was formed in June 2023.
+The PAR is commonly labelled a "mosquito party", a local expression for frivolous political parties in Singapore that attract little genuine backing, with their candidates and members often treated more as objects of mockery than as serious political contenders.

 History

 2023: Formation

 In June 2023, Lim Tean, secretary-general of PV, announced the formation of a political alliance comprising PV, DPP, the Reform Party (RP), and the People's Power Party (PPP); it was named the People's Alliance for Reform.
 The four parties were to contest the upcoming 2025 general election as an alliance.
 Lim was appointed secretary-general of PAR, Kenneth Jeyaretnam, secretary-general of RP, was appointed chairperson, and Goh Meng Seng, secretary-general of PPP, was appointed organising secretary.

 2025: Withdrawal of PPP

 On 22 February 2025, the PPP withdrew from the alliance due to "strategic differences" with the rest of the alliance, particularly regarding its opposition to the COVID-19 vaccine and desire to contest Tampines Group Representation Constituency (GRC).
 The latter point of contention, in particular, was opposed by the rest of the PAR due to its potential to create a four-cornered contest in Tampines GRC.